 Overview

-Enron acquired 100% of the equity and management control of Gaspart in November 1997, in a privately negotiated transaction.
-Gaspart is a holding company that has interests in the seven Gaspart LDCs.
-Each Gaspart LDC holds a state-wide, exclusive and renewable concession for 50 years.
+In November 1997, Enron acquired Gaspart, a Brazilian holding company that holds ESA’s interests in the seven Gaspart LDCs.
+Each Gaspart LDC holds a state-wide, exclusive and renewable concession for 50 years (except Compagás in Paraná, which has a 30-year term).
 As of December 1999, the Gaspart LDCs had 138 industrial customers and sales volumes of 4.0 MMcmd.
 The service territories of the Gaspart LDCs have a total population of approximately 43 million.

-Within the Gaspart LDCs, the companies in the South and in the Northeast face very different markets; the Northeastern LDCs have in most cases been distributing natural gas for almost two decades whereas the Southern LDCs are in the process of constructing their gas pipeline networks.
+Within the Gaspart LDCs, the companies in the South and in the Northeast face very different markets.
+The Northeastern LDCs have in most cases been distributing natural gas for almost two decades, whereas the Southern LDCs are in the process of constructing their gas pipeline networks.

 Physical Network